DivanteLtd/headless-security.org/README.md

 With all the buzz-words and feature/benefit oriented discussion at some point we thought: there is too little discussion about the best practices.
 Especially regarding the Security.
 The frontend applications are very often developed by the frontend-teams that **didn't have to** to worry so much about the security and security before.
 With this paradigm shift - more and more business logick - especially including integrations with third party systems is taking place in the frontend.

 The times where you needed to worry about SQL Injection are probably gone.
-Now you query some API from Amazon, Azure, Firebase, ELastic or MongoDB.
+Now you query some API from Amazon, Azure, Firebase, Elastic or MongoDB.
 No problem.
 However there is whole set of new issues and vulnerabilities we need to aware off.
-Including - API authorization, session handling, exposing unahtorized data, SSR caching and so on.
+Including - API authorization, session handling, exposing sensitive information, SSR caching and so on.

 This repository and e-book is all about it.
 To show the best practices how to secure your API-first/Headless applications.
 It's been started by <a href="https://vuestorefront.io">Vue Storefront Community</a> and we hope it will be continued by the contributors.
-We'd like to gather the best practices from many different Open Source project in one single place with actionable examples of DO's and DON'T. [Everyone is invited to contribute](CONTRIBUTING.md)!
+We'd like to gather the best practices from many different Open Source project in one single place with actionable examples of DO's and DONT's.
+[Everyone is invited to contribute](CONTRIBUTING.md)!

 ## About the authors